micha003/micha003/README.md

 - 👋 Hi, I’m @micha003
-- 👀 I’m interested in Webdevelopment and building applications
+- 👀 I’m interested in writing automatisation scripts and building applications
-- 🌱 I’m currently learning Python and Js
+- 🌱 I’m currently learning Python
 - 🔍 I would like to contribute to an Open-Source-Project, but I don't find one...

 <!---